• Home

 • Want to address problem at source

 The consideration: Requires excavation around foundation.
-In Glencoe, this may disrupt mature landscaping, affect tree roots on protected trees, and cost significantly more due to older foundation complexity.
+In Glencoe, this may disrupt mature landscaping, affect protected tree roots, and cost significantly more due to older foundation complexity.
+Exterior waterproofing costs have increased ~15% in 2026 due to equipment and labor costs.

-Glencoe is in Cook County, which is EPA Radon Zone 2 with expected levels between 2.0-4.0 pCi/L — moderate risk.
-However, 45% of Illinois homes tested exceed the EPA's 4.0 action level.
+Glencoe is in Cook County, EPA Radon Zone 2 with expected levels between 2.0–4.0 pCi/L. However, 45% of Illinois homes tested exceed the EPA's 4.0 action level.
 Radon is the second leading cause of lung cancer after smoking.

-When you finish a basement, you're creating living space where people will spend significant time.
-Testing is inexpensive ($15-$50 for a DIY kit), and mitigation — a sub-slab depressurization system that vents radon gas outside — typically costs just $800-$1,500.
-Cook County even offers free radon test kits through the Department of Public Health at 708-865-6177.
-This should be part of every Glencoe basement project.
+When you finish a basement for regular use, you're creating living space where people will spend significant time.
+Testing costs just $15–$50 (DIY kit), and mitigation — a sub-slab depressurization system that vents radon gas outside — costs $800–$1,500.
+Cook County offers free radon test kits through the Department of Public Health at 708-865-6177.
+This should be standard in every Glencoe basement remodeling project.

-Glencoe's permit process is straightforward once you understand the requirements.
-The village transitioned to online permit applications in October 2024:
+Glencoe's permit process for basement remodeling is straightforward once you know the requirements.
+The Village uses an online application system for residential permits:

 Address: 675 Village Court, Glencoe, IL 60022